Buying a service

 Some service suppliers offer a warranty or guarantee for the service they provide.
 This is their promise about the quality of their services and what they will do if there are problems.
 Check any warranty or guarantee to see if it covers the problem.

-If you are in dispute with the service supplier about whether or not the work is of poor quality, you may have to seek the opinion of an independent third party.
+If you are in dispute with the service supplier about whether or not the work is of poor quality, look for an independent third-party opinion.

 I have been misled by the service provider